Change-Point Detection in Dynamic Networks with Missing Links: Lower bound results

 We can now calculate the mixtures under $\Hyp_0$ that are given by

 and under $\Hyp_1$ that are given by

-where $\E_\eps$ stands for the expectation w.r.t. to the distribution of $\eps$.
+where $\E_\zeta$ stands for the expectation w.r.t. to the distribution of $\zeta$.

-Denote by $\mathcal E=\{-1,+1\}^n$ the set of all sequences $\eps=(\eps_1,\dots,\eps_n)$ taking values in $\{-1,+1\}$.
+Denote by $\mathcal Z=\{-1,+1\}^n$ the set of all sequences $\zeta=(\zeta_1,\dots,\zeta_n)$ taking values in $\{-1,+1\}$.
 We can write the likelihood ratio of mixtures,

-where $\pp_0$ stands for the Bernoulli measure with the parameter $\tilde \rho_n$ and $\pp_q$ denotes the Bernoulli measure with the parameter $\tilde \rho_n+q$, as in Lemma~\ref{lemma:means}, Section~\ref{sec:aux_lb}.
-Taking into account this lemma, we can calculate the second moment of the likelihood ratio,
+where $\pp_0$ stands for the Bernoulli measure with the parameter $\tilde \rho_n$ and $\pp_q$ denotes the Bernoulli measure with the parameter $\tilde \rho_n(1+q)$, as in Lemma~\ref{lemma:means}, Section~\ref{sec:aux_lb}. \item[\it Step 3.
+Second moment of the likelihood ratio.]\ \\ Let $\tilde \zeta$ be an independent copy of the vector $\zeta$.
+Using Lemma~\ref{lemma:means}, we can calculate the second moment of the likelihood ratio,